What is a Supervisor?

 GP F2 Supervisors

 If you have already completed the training required to become a General Practitioner (GP) Trainer for specialty trainees, this is sufficient training to be a GP F2 Supervisor and you do not have to complete the generic clinical supervisor courses, so long as your previous GP Training is within the last 3 years.
-However, you are very welcome to participate in these additional courses if you would like to do so and you must still be trained in Equality and Diversity.

 All GP F2 clinical and educational supervisors are required to have training in equality and diversity that is up-to-date within a 3 year period.